joe-easton/s4mk3/readme.txt

 Install Instructions

+Note: Backup only needed for first install, please do not replace the original qml files that are installed with Traktor.
+Note: You may need to install the hack each time after traktor has an update.

 Mac:
 1. Navigate to /Applications/Native Instruments/Traktor Pro 3
 2. Right click Traktor.app, then click Show Package Contents
 3. Navigate to Contents/Resources/qml
-4. Make a backup of the qml folder!
+4. Rename the 'qml' folder to 'qml-old'
-5. Paste the ‘qml’ file from the zip you downloaded here and replace all files
+5. Paste the ‘qml’ file from the zip you downloaded here and launch Traktor

 Windows:
 1. Navigate to C://Program Files/Native Instruments/Traktor Pro 3/Resources64
-2. Make a backup of the qml folder!
+2. Rename the 'qml' folder to 'qml-old'
 3. Paste the ‘qml’ folder from the zip you downloaded here and replace all files

+Resore to default:
+1. Delete 'qml' folder
+2. Rename 'qml-old' to 'qml'